PSPDFKit/awesome-nutrient/web/Annotation/Sidebar-AnnotationName-insteadof-AnootationType/README.md

 ## Support, Issues and License Questions

-PSPDFKit offers support for customers with an active SDK license via [PSPDFKit Support](https://Nutrient.io/support/request/).
+Nutrient offers support for customers with an active SDK license via [PSPDFKit Support](https://Nutrient.io/support/request/).

 Are you [evaluating our SDK](https://nutrient.io/try/)?
 That's great, we're happy to help out!
 To make sure this is fast, please use a work email and have someone from your company fill out our [sales form](https://nutrient.io/sales/).